-Table 1 Summary of performance for Consent 5002-2 - stormwater and washwater discharge into land and into water
+Table 1 Summary of performance for Consent 5002-2

-Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To discharge treated stormwater and washwater onto and into land and into a waterway Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Best practicable option to minimise adverse effects Site inspections Yes 2.
 Stormwater control & treatment Site inspections Yes 3.
 No direct discharge of stormwater or washwater to surface water Site inspections Yes 4.
 Quarry to be contoured and bunded Site inspections Yes 5.
 Quality of treated discharge Not sampled during period under review N/A 6.
 Effects of discharge on receiving waters Site inspections Yes 7.
 Consent holder to maintain a contingency plan Received June 2011.
 Not requested since.
 N/A 8.
-Optional review of consent conditions Next scheduled in June 2016, if required N/A Ove erall assessment of consent compliance a High
+Optional review of consent conditions Next scheduled in June 2016, if required N/A Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative performance in respect of this consent High High

-N/A= Not applicable
+N/A = not applicable

-During the period, the Company demonstrated a high level of environmental performance and compliance with the resource consent.
+During the year, the Company demonstrated a high level of environmental and administrative performance with the resource consent as defined in Section 1.1.4.

-3.3 Recommendations from the 2009-2011 Biennial Report
+3.4 Recommendations from the 2011-2013 Biennial Report

-In the 2009-2011 Biennial Report, it was recommended:
+In the 2011-2013 Biennial Report, it was recommended:

-1. THAT monitoring of discharges from the Bird Road quarry site in 2011-2013 continue at the same level as in 2009-2011.
+1. THAT monitoring of discharges from the Taunt Contracting Ltd quarry site in 2013-2015 continues at the same level as in 2011-2013.